madgarlic/knight-adventure/README.md

 Platform adventure

 ## Graphic style
-Drowings on paper and cardboard.
+Drawings on paper and cardboard.